-Adam Dawood is the founding partner of DYL Ventures, a Pakistan-centric venture capital and consultancy firm.
+Adam Dawood is the founding partner of DYL Ventures, a Pakistan-centric internet consultancy firm.
 One of the first employees of Daraz.pk and its product manager for over six months, Adam has now returned to the family business, DYL Motorcycles, and is looking to the future in both the motorcycle and e-commerce industry.
 You can find him on Twitter as @adamdawood.

 The internet industry in Pakistan is currently at an extremely exciting point, and the outlook for local entrepreneurs and venture capitalists is strong in the mid to long run.
 Being the sixth largest country in the world in terms of population, Pakistan has an ever-expanding internet base which currently stands at 22 million users, with eight million now on Facebook.